Google Ranks Pages.

 Retrieval Confidence

-Likelihood of being surfaced in AI-driven search results.
-Based on semantic proximity to high-performing technology content corpus (n=1,200+ articles).
+Likelihood of being surfaced in AI-driven search results, based on your content's semantic proximity to cited sources.

-These aren't arbitrary scores.
-Each metric is calibrated against 1,200+ technology articles with documented retrieval outcomes.
+Calibrated against 1,200+ technology articles with documented retrieval outcomes.

-Start Engineering.
 Scale When Ready.

 Every plan includes the full semantic analysis engine.
-Choose based on volume, not feature gates.

 Basic